jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetOptions.md

 * `set XXX Function(name, value, key=None)`
     This binds a function to the widget.
     The function will be called every time an interactive-widget changes.
-    The funcion will be called when some widgets are clicked.
+    The function will be called when some widgets are clicked.

 * `set XXX OverFunction(name, values)`
     Set functions to call whenever the mouse enters (goes over) or leaves the specified widget.